hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 --------------------------------------------
 HCL also serves a second purpose: It can be used as a cheap learning platform to play with clustering.
 The minimal hardware configuration requires three Raspberry Pis plus accessoires, which is affordable for everyone to get their hands on a real, physical cluster.
 We've already seen lecturers, students and pupils getting started on the HCL with different topics related to clustering, e.g. playing with micro services or distributed databases.
 A set of ready-to-go use cases can be found [here](https://github.com/hypriot/rpi-cluster-lab-demos).

-Even though the HCL is intended to be used as a tool to learn, its containing concepts are applicable for a promising IoT software solution.
-Comparing IoT's general requirements for hard- and software that I identified in my bachelor thesis ([download here](http://mathias-renner.de/thesis.pdf)) against the functionalities of HCL reveals that HCL's feature set is almost complete:
+Even though the HCL is intended to be used as a tool to learn, its containing concepts are applicable for promising IoT software solutions.
+Comparing IoT's general requirements for hard- and software that I identified in my bachelor thesis ([details here](https://medium.com/@mathiasrenner/docker-container-virtualization-and-the-internet-of-things-bachelor-thesis-a6bc783b81fa#.f09czsq2e)) against the functionalities of HCL reveals that HCL's feature set is almost complete:

 ![IoT-requirements](/images/ict-2016-greece/iot-requirements.png)